DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2021-04-22-flight-check.md

 Currently, we ask candidates to explain how they plan to meet this criteria if they do not have this qualification, but not if they enter a non-pass grade (i.e. a grade lower than C or 4).

 To address this, we added an additional question to the GCSE flow.
-If a candidate enters a non-pass grade, we ask them the same question that would be asked if they had said they don’t have this qualification yet.
+If a candidate enters a non-pass grade, we ask them the same question that would be asked if they had said they do not have this qualification yet.